qq555520qq/Improve_RF_Refactoring/python_package/README.md

     9.2 Replace the `pythonSite` variable with your site-package path
     ![](/picture/replace_site_package_path_in_test.png)

+    9.3 Open the `test/NewRefactorHelperTest.java`

+    9.4 Replace the `pythonSite` variable with your site-package path
+    ![](/picture/replace_site_package_path_in_new_test.png)

-    9.3 Run `RefactorHelperTest` with junit
+    9.5 Run `RefactorHelperTest` and `NewRefactorHelperTest` with junit

         All tests should be passed.

-    9.4 Open the `test/NewRefactorHelperTest.java`

-    9.5 Replace the `pythonSite` variable with your site-package path
-    ![](/picture/replace_site_package_path_in_new_test.png)

 ---